Sigmund Freud: Seduction theory

 In the early 1890s, Freud used a form of treatment based on the one that Breuer had described to him, modified by what he called his "pressure technique" and his newly developed analytic technique of interpretation and reconstruction.
 According to Freud's later accounts of this period, as a result of his use of this procedure, most of his patients in the mid-1890s reported early childhood sexual abuse.
-He believed these accounts, which he used as the basis for his seduction theory, but then he came to believe that they were fantasies.
-He explained these at first as having the function of "fending off" memories of infantile masturbation, but in later years he wrote that they represented Oedipal fantasies, stemming from innate drives that are sexual and destructive in nature.
+He used these accounts as the basis for his seduction theory, but then he came to believe that some of them were fantasies.
+He explained these at first as having the function of "fending off" memories of infantile masturbation.
+In later years, he wrote that they represented Oedipal fantasies, stemming from innate drives that are sexual and destructive in nature.

 Another version of events focuses on Freud's proposing that unconscious memories of infantile sexual abuse were at the root of the psychoneuroses in letters to Fliess in October 1895, before he reported that he had actually discovered such abuse among his patients.
 In the first half of 1896, Freud published three papers, which led to his seduction theory, stating that he had uncovered, in all of his current patients, deeply repressed memories of sexual abuse in early childhood.
 In these papers, Freud recorded that his patients were not consciously aware of these memories, and must therefore be present as unconscious memories if they were to result in hysterical symptoms or obsessional neurosis.
 The patients were subjected to considerable pressure to "reproduce" infantile sexual abuse "scenes" that Freud was convinced had been repressed into the unconscious.
-Patients were generally unconvinced that their experiences of Freud's clinical procedure indicated actual sexual abuse.
-He reported that even after a supposed "reproduction" of sexual scenes the patients assured him emphatically of their disbelief.
+Patients were generally unconvinced that their experiences of Freud's clinical procedures indicated actual sexual abuse.
+He reported that even after a supposed "reproduction" of sexual scenes, the patients assured him emphatically of their disbelief.